 Below average financial profiles of beneficiaries and high level of receivables: The company has exposure to weak/moderate discoms, such as Uttar Pradesh, Jammu & Kashmir and Uttarakhand.
 These discoms have higher level of aggregate transmission and commercial (AT&C) losses and high ACS-ARR gap, which puts a strain on the financial position.
-The realisation of overdues as a result of Power Finance Corporation Ltd. (PFC)/REC Limited (REC) liquidity package for discoms led to improvement in the average collection period for THDC to 179 days in FY22 (PY: 307 days).
-The collection during Q1FY23 has continued to be steady.
-Nevertheless, the availability of payment security mechanism with the off-takers mitigates the counterparty risk to some extent.
+There has been significant improvement in the average collection period for THDC to 179 days in FY22 (PY: 307 days).
+Moreover, collection efficiency of the company has remained comfortable during H1FY23 as well.
+The availability of payment security mechanism with the off-takers mitigates the counterparty risk to some extent.

 Risk associated with projects under implementation: THDC is currently developing TPSP (1,000 MW), VPHEP (444 MW), KSTPP (1,320 MW) projects and Amelia Coal Mine, which are at various stages of development.
-Till June 30, 2022, the company has made financial progress of about 60%.
-The projects are expected to be commissioned by June 2023, March 2025 and March 2025, respectively.
-The execution of such large projects exposes the company to both funding and implementation risk.
-However, THDC is expected to get adequate project management support from its strong parent that has vast experience of setting up large projects.
+As per the management, financial progress for TPSP is around 90%, while that of VPHEP is around 72% as on November 30, 2022.